stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 </figcaption>

-All `git` repositories come with some hook examples in `.sample` files (like the `.git/hooks/pre-push.sample` file shown above).
+All Git repositories come with some hook examples in `.sample` files (like the `.git/hooks/pre-push.sample` file shown above).
 Most of the time the pre-commit stage is what we want for checking code quality, but `pre-commit` does support other stages.
 If you want to use a hook not supported by `pre-commit`, create an executable file and save it at `.git/hooks/<hook-name>`.
 Consult the `pre-commit` documentation for more information on [supported hooks](https://pre-commit.com/#supported-git-hooks) and [configuring hooks to run at different stages](https://pre-commit.com/#config-stages).

 ## Configuring pre-commit hooks